regulad/PaperGradleTemplate/README.md

-# BukkitTemplate
+# BukkitGradleTemplate

-A quick template for making shitty plugins.
+A template plugin for Minecraft Paper Plugins with Gradle.